Andrej Stojaković: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Stanford 2023 Basketball Commitments".
+Rivals.
+Retrieved August 29, 2022.; "2023 Stanford Cardinal Recruiting Class".
+ESPN.
+Retrieved August 29, 2022.; "2023 Team Ranking".
+Rivals.
+Retrieved August 29, 2022.;

 College career

-As a freshman at Stanford, Stojakovic averaged 7.8 points and 3.4 rebounds per game.
-Following the season he transferred to California, choosing the Golden Bears over Kentucky, North Carolina and Michigan.
+As a freshman at Stanford, Stojaković averaged 7.8 points and 3.4 rebounds per game.
+Following the season, he transferred to California, choosing the Golden Bears over Kentucky, North Carolina, and Michigan.

 Following his sophomore season, he transferred again, this time to Illinois.
-Prior to the start of his junior season, he sustained a knee injury.
-He made his Illini debut coming off the bench in the second game of the season.
+After his junior year at Illinois, where he was a key member of a team that made the Final Four, Stojaković declared for the 2026 NBA draft while maintaining his college eligibility.
+On May 27, 2026, he withdrew from the draft and confirmed he would be back for a second season with the Illini.

 National team career

 Due to his father's background, Stojaković is eligible to represent Serbia internationally, while due to his mother's background, he is eligible to represent Greece.
-Additionally, as a US citizen and having grown up in the United States, he is eligible to represent America.
+Additionally, as a U.S. citizen and having grown up there, he is eligible to represent the United States.